Jang Dong-yoon: 2019–present: Rising popularity

 In 2019, Jang starred in the historical romantic comedy drama titled The Tale of Nokdu along with actress Kim So-hyun.
 He gained recognition and increased popularity for his role as the cross-dressing protagonist.
 He won the Excellence Award - Actor in a Miniseries at the 2019 KBS Drama Awards and Best New Actor award at the 7th APAN Star Awards.

 In 2020, he was cast in another indie film, Run Boy Run by director Oh Won-jae.
 He also starred in South Korea's first military thriller drama set in the demilitarized zone, Search as a military dog handler.

 In 2021, Joseon Exorcist, a show where Jang Dong-yoon was one of the leading stars, was cancelled after airing two episodes during the controversy over historical inaccuracies, such as incorrect use of Chinese traditional props.
 Actors began to delete drama-related SNS posts and Jang Dong-yoon was the first among the actors to post his position and apology.
 Later in October 2021, it was announced that the animated film Tae-il featuring Jang's voice will be released in December 2021.

 In 2022, Jang returned to the big screen with the film Project Wolf Hunting followed by a return to the small screen with a role in Kim Bo Tong's The King of the Desert.

 In 2023, he headlined the KBS Monday-Tuesday drama, Oasis.
 Jang won the Excellence Award at the 2023 KBS Drama Awards.
 He also acted in his first villain role in the film Devils where he played as a psychopath serial killer.
 Other notable works within the year were Daily Dose of Sunshine, Like Flowers in Sand, and My Man Is Cupid.

 In March 2024, Jang signed with BH Entertainment.

+Personal life

+On August 25, 2026, Jang announced his marriage to actress Kim Seung-yun in October.
+Jang and Kim had worked together on Jang's directed short film Please Be My Ear and film The Yeast.

+Following Jang's marriage announcement, the crowdfunding campaign for his directorial film Nuruk was revisited.
+Some fans criticized the campaign, arguing that they had contributed to a film starring Jang's romantic partner without knowing about their relationship.
+They also questioned the use of Jang's autograph session and a Nuruk GV invitation as rewards targeting his fanbase.
+Some fans said they would not have contributed had they known about the relationship, describing the situation as deceptive to fans.